-The Neurobiology Commission (NBC) chaired by Aristea Galanopoulou (USA) works towards promoting neurobiology research in epilepsy through advocacy, education, training, proposals of optimal methodologies and infrastructure improvements.
+The Neurobiology Commission (NBC) works towards promoting neurobiology research in epilepsy through advocacy, education, training, proposals of optimal methodologies and infrastructure improvements.
 The NBC organizes activities aiming in informing in progress and best practices in neurobiology of epilepsy research, including symposia, workshops and reports.
 The NBC also coordinates activities aiming to engage young investigators in epilepsy research and improve the opportunities for career advancement of neurobiologists across the epilepsy research spectrum.
 The NBC oversees and coordinate the activities of its task forces.

 Chapter 5: Organisation of basic science in epilepsy with special reference to the ILAE.

 Jerome Engel, Jr., Solomon Moshé and Giuliano Avanzini, International League Against Epilepsy: 1909 - 2009: A Centenary History

 The Neurobiology Commission of the ILAE is pleased to announce that the 2019 ILAE Neurobiology Commission Bursaries were awarded to the following young investigators:

 - Annick Melanie Magnerou MD (Cameroon) to attend the XXIV World Congress of Neurology, Dubai).

 - Ashwini Sri Hari (India) PhD candidate in USA to attend the park City epilepsy meeting in Utah, USA.

 - Lionel Nyamurenje MBChB (Zimbabwe) to attend the European Pediatric Neurology Scientific Meeting in Athens, Greece.